River Brent: Pollution

-River Brent was badly polluted since 1886 after contamination caused by sewage disposal outlets, rubber works and the early oil industry.
+The River Brent was badly polluted from 1886 after contamination caused by sewage disposal outlets, rubber works and the early oil industry.
 The more recent rise in the rate of motor traffic has also become a major reason behind modern day, upstream pollution.

-High sewerage levels had killed off the local trout at Brentford by the early 1920s.
-The river was cleaned out and the sewerage sent into a separate underground pipe by World War II.
+High sewage levels had killed off the local trout at Brentford by the early 1920s.
+The river was cleaned out and the sewage sent into a separate underground pipe by World War II.
 A few trout began to return in the 1990s.